eerimoq/moblin/README.rst

 - Cosmetics.

-  - Selected MOBS icon shown in app and on home screen.
+  - Select MOBS icon to show in app and on home screen.

 - Torch.

 - Configure resolution, FPS, codec, bitrate and more.

+  - Configurable bitrate presets.

 - Deep link settings (mobs://).

+- Configure maximum screen FPS.

 - Landscape stream only.